KaiFig/Unit_3/Project/read_me.md

 size_hint: .3, 1
 md_bg_color: "#e63946"
 ```
-**Fig x** This specific button is in my main kivy file.
+**Fig 19** This specific button is in my main kivy file.
 It enables the user to press it and move to a different page by calling a function in the main python file

 ## Datetime library
 The Datetime library enables the developer to format all the data that the user inputs into one form and able to call it in chronological order which is one of the success critieria